African chaffinch: Field identification

-The African chaffinch is a medium to large finch that is typically 13.8–18.5 cm in length and weighs 21–24g.
+The African chaffinch is a medium to large finch that is typically 13.8-18.5 cm in length and weighs 21-24 g.
 Males and females have different characteristics.
 The adult male has a blue-grey head with a small patch of black above the bill on the forehead, and a moss-green mantle (the mantle very distinct from the reddish-brown of Eurasian chaffinch, and also lacking the reddish cheeks of that species); its wings are black with two bold white stripes and white edges to the tertials and secondaries; the tail is blue-grey with white sides.
 The male's throat, breast, and belly are pale pinkish, grading to white on the lower belly and undertail.
 The legs dark pinkish-brown, and the bill is silvery blue-grey with a black tip.
 In winter, the males are duller in plumage, with the head more grey-brown and the mantle more brownish-green.
 Females and juveniles are greyish brown; they have dark brown and white stripes on the wings and a lighter brown and white underbelly; their heads are a dull greyish brown and have brown legs.

 In winter, Eurasian chaffinch occurs as a non-breeding winter visitor in northwest Africa and can occur together with African chaffinches.